-3.4.1 Cross Sections: Geomorphology and Bathymetry
+3.4.1 Channel Bathymetry and Floodplain Topography

-Acquisition of cross sections must be planned to collect the relevant topographical, geomorphologic, and bathymetry measurements needed to generate representative cross sections whether data is acquired from traditional field surveys or remote sensing technologies.
+Robust channel and valley/floodplain topographical information is fundamental to understanding flood inundation and supporting accurate mapping of the flooding hazard, regardless of the dimensionality of the model employed.
+Acquisition of channel bathymetry and floodplain surface data must be planned to collect the relevant topographical, geomorphologic, and bathymetry measurements needed to generate representative data sets whether acquired using traditional field surveys or remote sensing technologies.